edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 The value of navigating between TOC and sections with tags may be limited with a long TOC or if you are proficient with grepping.

-# Why do this?

-I have tried different note-taking tools and none have ever really stuck.
-Tools like Obsidian are fantastic but not if you want to primarily use Neo(Vim).

-Using native Vim features it is possible to navigate rapidly through a set of notes.
-When supplemented a fuzzyfinder (not described here) the experience is quite snappy.
-It has the added benefit of not introducing overhead with loading, updating and maintaining plugins.

-This approach works well for small, self-contained notes, if you don't want to use additional plugins or software.
-For larger sets of notes I generally resort to vimwiki.